HNLMS Van Galen (F803): Dutch service history

 An order for four Van Speijks was placed in 1962, with two more ordered in 1964.
 HNLMS Van Galen was built at the KM de Schelde in Vlissingen.
 The keel laying took place on 25 July 1963 and the launching on 19 June 1965.
 The ship was put into service on 1 March 1967 with the pennant number F803.

+In 1970 Van Galen was sent, together with the Van Speijk, on a journey to the Far East.

 In July 1976 Van Galen, together with the frigates Tromp, Van Nes, the destroyers Zeeland and Holland, the submarine Dolfijn and the replenishment ship Poolster visited New York in commemoration of the city's 200 years anniversary.

 The ship received a mid-life modernization in Den Helder, starting on 15 July 1977 and lasting till 30 November 1979.

 In 1986, she was put up for sale along with sister ships Van Speijk, Tjerk Hiddes and Van Nes.
 The four ships then were purchased by Indonesia.
 Van Galen was decommissioned in 1987 and transferred to the Indonesian Navy on 2 November 1987.